 It works by connecting computers on a peer-to-peer basis such that users get to secure and store their personal data on their own computers and choose whatever data they would like to share with whomever they like to, and at the time they would like to share it.

-Holochain will work like a platform that allows development of dapps or decentralized applications that allow peer-to-peer information exchange.
-Whether you are talking about a decentralized social network application or a financial dapp.
+Holochain will work like a platform that allows the development of dApps or decentralized applications that allow peer-to-peer information exchange.
+Whether you are talking about a decentralized social network application or a financial dApp.
 It hopes to use but extend the blockchain by removing limitations.
-The team has looked into the many problems of blockchain networks such as the requirement of having to downloading and run a node on your computer to use the decentralized services and the fact that blockchain does not scale.
+The team has looked into the many problems of blockchain networks such as the requirement of having to download and run a node on your computer to use the decentralized services and the fact that blockchain does not scale.

 As a result, Holochain transactions are tens of thousands of times cheaper and more efficient, in computational and energy terms, than Blockchain transactions.
 It will provide core services to applications such as customizable UI, the Holochain DPKI app that manages keys and identities across holochain apps, Holo platform that serves crypto apps to normal web browsers, API bridges between crypto apps, and capacity to migrate data when updating distributed apps.

-In its being a decentralized website technology, it will join a recent initiative by Cloudflare to implement a IPFS Gateway to support distributed web hosting and serving.
+In its being a decentralized website technology, it will join a recent initiative by Cloudflare to implement an IPFS Gateway to support distributed web hosting and serving.